staff-engineer/staff-engineer.github.io/content/posts/01_deep_work.md

 # Getting started

 Doing deep work is hard and requires a lot of effort, especially at the beginning.
 But its effects on work quality and life satisfaction can be amazing.
-Approach it with an agile and flexible mindset.
+Approach deep work with an agile and flexible mindset.
 Every one of us is different and other things work better for us.
 Don't strive to perfectly copy routines others are practicing.
 Rather treat them as inspiration to create your own, bespoke practice.

 The following principles can help you get started and establish your deep working routine: